Product Gym: How did you get into Product Management?

 I wound up moving to NY where I was supporting Brad and 3 other product management directors as an admin assistant.
 Within Google, an admin assistant usually assists about 3-4 directors at a time.
 From there, I got to see a lot more of the higher level strategy thinking, competitive analysis, and “how to outwit your competition” types of exercises that they would run.
 During my experience at Google, the first mentor let me witness building actual functionality and features at the ground level.
-The second group taught me how they plan out strategy from the overall company’s direction.
+The second group taught me how they plan out a strategy for the overall company’s direction.
 This was quite eye-opening for me.

 Later on, I had the opportunity to join a startup as a Product Manager, and I took the leap to start the role fresh.
 This was coupled with a lot of motivation from one of the former managers working at Google as well.
 He told me that Google was going to be a very large company and that I would be spending a lot of time working on very small tasks; if I really wanted to get my feet wet, I should just jump into the frying pan and join a startup outright.
 Following his advice, I joined a startup called The Orchard Platform, a Fintech startup trying to create a secondary stock market so-to-say.
 Basically, they were trying to create a platform for transacting marketplace lending loans.
 Marketplace lending loans are like Lending Club loans, where there are people who need money and there’s a crowdsourcing option where people can contribute towards a goal, similar to Kickstarter and Indiegogo.
 I started working there and very quickly started to realize there was a bit of a hiring mismatch.
 I thought I was coming in as a junior level product manager when they needed a director level manager, so I got fired in 6 months.

-Afterwards, I reached out to the mentor at Google who encouraged me to look outside and find other opportunities.
+Afterward, I reached out to the mentor at Google who encouraged me to look outside and find other opportunities.
 I took a leap, and even though it didn’t really work out, I told him that I appreciated all the help he gave me along the way.
 He told me that things sometimes don’t work out as you think they would, and he asked me what I was doing the following Monday.
 I told him I would be looking for a new job.
 He then told me to come in that day, as he had started a new company called MightyTV.
 MightyTV deals with machine running algorithms within this mobile app that helps you find the best movies and TV shows to watch.
 With that said, I joined MightyTV shortly after.